 I’M NOT SATISFIED WITH THE RESPONSE…WHAT CAN I DO?

-- If we are unable to resolve your complaint, or if a complaint is not resolved after eight weeks then you can have the complaint independently looked at by the Legal Ombudsman.
-The Legal Ombudsman investigates complaints about poor service from claims management companies.
+- If we are unable to resolve your complaint, or if a complaint is not resolved after eight weeks then you can have the complaint independently looked at by the Claims Management Ombudsman.
+The Claims Management Ombudsman investigates complaints about poor service from claims management companies.

-- The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
+- The Claims Management Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.

-- If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.
+- If you wish to refer your complaint to the Financial Ombudsman Service this must be done within six months of our final response to your complaint.

-- If you would like more information about the Legal Ombudsman, or wish to refer a complaint, their contact details are as follows:
+- If you would like more information about the Claims Management Ombudsman, or wish to refer a complaint, their contact details are as follows: